IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Related Works

-\paragraph{Fixed-point Solvers for Deep Equilibrium Models.} Traditional deep learning models use multi-layered networks, while DEQs~\cite{DEQ} find a fixed-point of a single layer, representing the network's equilibrium state.
+Traditional deep learning models use multi-layered networks, while DEQs~\cite{DEQ} find a fixed-point of a single layer, representing the network's equilibrium state.
 Viewed as infinitely deep networks, DEQs use root-finding for forward propagation and implicit differentiation for backward propagation.
 Therefore, DEQs capture complex patterns with constant memory and computational costs~\cite{ling2023global}.
-Monotone operator theory has been used to guarantee the convergence of DEQs \cite{winston2020monotone} and to improve the stability of implicit networks \cite{bai2021neural}.
+Monotone operator theory has been used to guarantee the convergence of DEQs~\cite{winston2020monotone} and to improve the stability of implicit networks~\cite{bai2021neural}.

 However, it is well-known that DEQs, as typical implicit models, suffer from slow training and inference speeds~\cite{ling2024deep,liu2024scalable}, which is highly disadvantageous for large-scale scenarios like GraphGPT~\cite{zhao2023graphgpt}.
-To alleviate this issue, recent efforts have explored certain improved solver methods for DEQs, further optimizing root-finding problems and making these models easier to solve: \cite{huang2021textrm} discusses the amortization of the cost of the iterative solver that would otherwise make implicit models slow. \cite{geng2021training} proposes a novel gradient estimate for implicit models, named phantom gradient, which significantly accelerates the backward passes in training implicit models. \cite{bai2021neural} discusses the superiority of learnable solvers over generic solvers in implicit models using a tiny neural network and significantly enhances the efficiency of such models through custom neural solvers.
+To alleviate this issue, recent efforts have explored certain improved solver methods for DEQs, further optimizing root-finding problems and making these models easier to solve. \cite{huang2021textrm} discusses the amortization of the cost of the iterative solver that would otherwise make implicit models slow. \cite{geng2021training} proposes a novel gradient approximation method for implicit models, which significantly accelerates the backward passes in training implicit models. \cite{bai2021neural} discusses the superiority of learnable solvers over generic solvers in implicit models using a tiny neural network and significantly enhances the efficiency of such models through custom neural solvers.

 In contrast, IGNN has a similar network representation to DEQ, both defining the output as \textit{the solution of the equation} to obtain network outputs.
 But the difference lies in the fact that IGNN's equilibrium equations encode graph structure while DEQ does not, which will undoubtedly deepen its weakness of \textit{slow inference speed} and make IGNN's solution slower.
 Insight on it, our proposed IGNN-Solver leverages graph information to guide solver acceleration, achieving \textit{fast and meaningful} implicit graph network propagation, especially in the case of graph data being large-scale.